dbuenzli/uunf/DEVEL.md

 please hack your way directly via the source repository.

-For developing, you will need to install [uucd][uucd] and download a copy of the XML Unicode character database to an absolute `$DBPATH`.
+For developing, you will need to install [uucd][uucd] and download a copy of the XML Unicode character database to `support/ucd.xml` (this will be done automatically if the file doesn't exist).
 From the root directory of the repository type:

-    ln -s $DBPATH support/ucd.xml
     ocaml ./pkg/build_support.ml

 The result is in the file `src/uunf_data.ml`.
 It contains the data